erizov/Professor/semester_4/lecture_20_monitoring_observability/log_aggregation/README.md

 - **Enterprise Applications**: Log Aggregation is used in production systems
 - **PEffectivenessOptimization**: Applied to improarchitecturetem efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions